Frankkie/Thesis-Project-IF-Game/README.md

 ## Repository Contents

 This repository contains both the code and assets of the game developed for the purposes of this Diploma Thesis, as well as an exhaustive report on project (written in Greek).
-The repository also contains a demo video of the game.
+There is also a demo video of the project, which you can find [here](https://drive.google.com/file/d/1EluMKlbzEjIS0zsmizhSQqaZfcgzpw_J/view?usp=sharing).

 ## Getting Started